vindarel/abelujo/README.md

     search a book in your database
 -   choose how many copies you put in what place
 -   sell a book.
+-   import data from a LibreOffice Calc file (.ods).
+See the [user documentation](doc/user/index.rst "user doc").

 We base our work on the software specifications from the Ruche project (to which we particpated):